mklemmingen/hangman-2/README.md

 ### See for yourself!

-If you have any tips and tricks on how to improve the code or where to get a big chunk of dictionaries like the one I sneakily forked, feel free to message or create a discussion
+If you have any tips and tricks on how to improve the code, feel free to message or create a discussion

 TO-DO:
   - add multiple alphabets for easy and medium difficulty, as well as more word categories with less restrictive letter guessing